yaman-lk/web-portal/README.md

 images sources provided in html files are not matching with the angular relative paths, so care about it
 ( see how image links are used in home page and use that way in your html files too )

+## Setup instruction
+ 1. First clone the repository using `git clone https://github.com/yaman-lk/web-portal.git`
+ 2. Navigate to cloned repository using `cd web-portal` in command prompt
+ 3. Open the development server using `ng serve`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Dev instructions
+1. Make a `git pull` to get repository updated
+2. Make a git branch using `git checkout -b <branchname>` (ex: `git checkout -b adam-dev`)
+3. Fix the issues
+4. push the code using `git push --set-upstream origin <branch name>`

 ## Code scaffolding